Sorry ladies, pregnancy is not all “peaches and cream,” and you may have some common discomforts but we can help!

 - Use a nightlight instead of turning on the lights in the bathroom which will help you get back to sleep faster.

-- Try mediation to settle your brain and calm your nerves.
+- Try meditation to settle your brain and calm your nerves.
 Go online for some great mediation options.

 Don’t be afraid to talk to your healthcare provider about sleep issues.
 It may be an alert to a nutritional deficiency or a respiratory issue (sleep apnea) that your doctor will want to check for.
 They may also have helpful suggestions!